codex-academy/FerryKata/README.md

 * giving a car 50% discount after three trips on the same ferry.
 The board method should return 'half price!';
 * giving a free trip after 7 trips on any Ferry.
 The board method should return 'you go free!';
 * offering a new service: paint jobs.
 A car on the ferry can change colour using the paint method.
+* letting people move between cars during the journey.
+People can switch cars using the move method.

 # License